Shen Buhai: Wu wei

 However, Shen still believed that the ruler's most able ministers are his greatest danger, and is convinced that it is impossible to make them loyal without techniques.
-Sinologist Herrlee G. Creel explains: "The ruler's subjects are so numerous, and so on alert to discover his weaknesses and get the better of him, that it is hopeless for him alone as one man to try to learn their characteristics and control them by his knowledge... the ruler must refrain from taking the initiative, and from making himself conspicuous--and therefore vulnerable--by taking any overt action."
+Creel explains: "The ruler's subjects are so numerous, and so on alert to discover his weaknesses and get the better of him, that it is hopeless for him alone as one man to try to learn their characteristics and control them by his knowledge... the ruler must refrain from taking the initiative, and from making himself conspicuous--and therefore vulnerable--by taking any overt action."

 Emphasizing the use of administrative methods (Fa) in secrecy, Shen Buhai portrays the ruler as putting up a front to hide his weaknesses and dependence on his advisers.
 Shen therefore advises the ruler to keep his own counsel, hide his motivations, and conceal his tracks in inaction, availing himself of an appearance of stupidity and insufficiency.
 Shen says:

 Acting through administrative method (Fa), the ruler conceals his intentions, likes and dislikes, skills and opinions.
 Not acting himself, he can avoid being manipulated.
 The ruler plays no active role in governmental functions.
 He should not use his talent even if he has it.
 Not using his own skills, he is better able to secure the services of capable functionaries.
-Creel argues that not getting involved in details allowed Shen's ruler to "truly rule", because it leaves him free to supervise the government without interfering, maintaining his perspective.
+Creel argues that not getting involved in details allowed Shen's ruler to "truly rule," because it leaves him free to supervise the government without interfering, maintaining his perspective.
 Seeing and hearing independently, the ruler is able to make decisions independently, and is, Shen says, able to rule the world thereby.

-This Wu wei (or nonaction) might be said to end up the political theory of the "Legalists", if not becoming their general term for political strategy, playing a "crucial role in the promotion of the autocratic tradition of the Chinese polity."
+This Wu wei (or nonaction) might be said to end up the political theory of the "Legalists," if not becoming their general term for political strategy, playing a "crucial role in the promotion of the autocratic tradition of the Chinese polity."
 The (qualified) non-action of the ruler ensures his power and the stability of the polity.

 Yin (passive mindfulness)

-Adherence to the use of technique in governing requires the ruler not engage in any interference or subjective consideration.
-Sinologist John Makeham explains: "assessing words and deeds requires the ruler's dispassionate attention; (yin is) the skill or technique of making one's mind a tabula rasa, non-committaly taking note of all the details of a man's claims and then objectively comparing his achievements of the original claims."

-A commentary to the Shiji cites a now-lost book as quoting Shen Buhai saying: "By employing (yin), 'passive mindfulness', in overseeing and keeping account of his vassals, accountability is deeply engraved."
+A commentary to the Shiji cites a now-lost book, quoting as Shen Buhai saying: "By employing (yin), 'passive mindfulness', in overseeing and keeping account of his vassals, accountability is deeply engraved."
 The Guanzi similarly says: "Yin is the way of non-action.
 Yin is neither to add to nor to detract from anything.
 To give something a name strictly on the basis of its form – this is the Method of yin."
-Yin also aimed at concealing the ruler's intentions, likes and opinions.
+Yin aimed at concealing the ruler's intentions, likes and opinions.
+Despite such injunctions, it is clear that the ruler's assignments would still be completely up to him.

+Sinologist John Makeham explains: "assessing words and deeds requires the ruler's dispassionate attention; (yin is) the skill or technique of making one's mind a tabula rasa, non-committaly taking note of all the details of a man's claims and then objectively comparing his achievements of the original claims."
+Adherence to the use of technique in governing requires the ruler not engage in any interference or subjective consideration.